ettoremiglioranza1012/Q-Digest/src/mpi-implementation/README.md

 A possible alternative would be the creation of a *derived MPI Type*.
 This would contain the necessary info to rebuild the q-digest struct.

+Considering that most of the overhead in an MPI program is represented by the communication portion consisting of the message exchange among processes, this decision is expected to have a significant impact on the performance of the program as a whole.

+On the one hand, passing a serialized string can streamline the communication process since passing an array of single bytes is usually better than transmitting 64-bit pointers.
+On the other hand, there is a tradeoff since now the q-digest will have to be rebuilt (deserialized) from the string.
+This tradeoff should be evaluated strictly in the benchmarking section to determine if it is truly valuable to retain it as is or if this approach does not prove to be viable.

+## TODO
+In order to follow up with a possible solution to what discussed [above](<README#Potential issues>) the following (experimental) steps can be taken.

+1. Implement a serialization for the q-digest and a related parser to allow the structure to be rebuilt in other processes by simply passing the string-serialized version.
+2. Implement a potential *MPI Derived Datatype* to transmit info about q-digest and pass it "as-is" to other processes.